 The Class of 1971’s class gift provides multiple opportunities to have a profound impact on many levels.
 Along with creating a legacy, the Class of 1971 Mercile J. Lee Scholarship Fund will address the need for student financial support.
 At the UW, this support lags behind peer institutions.
 In 2017, a survey of high-achieving students who applied to the UW but ultimately did not enroll found that 58 percent of them cited scholarships and financial-aid packages as a determining factor in their decision.
 Students in the Mercile J. Lee Scholarship program receive a full-tuition award for four years of enrollment at UW–Madison, in addition to mentorship and community resources to support them during their time on campus.
 By giving to your class gift, you’ll help deserving students gain this support.

-As the UW continues to work toward a more inclusive and informed campus environment, the sculpture sponsored by the Ho-Chunk Nation Recognition fund will feature the names of the 12 Ho-Chunk clans in their native language.
-The sculpture will also be a reflection point on the First Nations Walking Tour as a part of the Our Shared Future initiative.
+As the UW continues to work toward a more inclusive and informed campus environment through efforts like the Our Shared Future initiative, the sculpture sponsored by the Class of 1971 Ho-Chunk Nation Recognition fund will feature the names of the 12 Ho-Chunk clans, in their native language.
 As students visit the new Natatorium, they will also be actively engaging with the long history of sports and wellness that has existed for generations on ancestral Ho-Chunk land.
 Your gift will help our campus community shift from ignorance to awareness through the reflective moments it inspires.

 Thank you for considering a donation to the Class of 1971’s class gift.
 UW–Madison and the Wisconsin Alumni Association are grateful for your class’s contributions.